 Relapse is not uncommon.
-Some people find it difficult to overcome their addictive behaviors for the long term.
+Some people find it difficult to overcome their addictive behaviors in the long term.

 Many 12-step programs encourage a range of safety nets to ensure success.
-Some of these safety nets include working with a sponsor, attending meetings regularly, and being of service to others that still suffer.
-Literature is also a key component to not only understanding the disease, but it also offers solutions to many of the day-to-day triggers that an addict will encounter.
-The definitions below offer a crash-course in recovery language.
+Some of these safety nets include working with a sponsor, attending meetings regularly, and serving others who still suffer.
+Literature is also a key component to not only understanding the disease, but it also offering solutions to many of the day-to-day triggers that an addict will encounter.
+The definitions below offer a crash course in recovery language.

 In a 12-step program, a sponsor is someone who has followed the recovery program and can offer their experience, strength and hope to someone newly clean and sober.
 Addiction is a lonely and isolating experience for many who suffer.
 The sponsor can not only relate to this common dynamic, but also offers hope that there is freedom from their addiction.
 They will walk the individual through the steps of recovery.
 A bond is usually formed in this relationship.
 The newcomer can find a confidant and accountability.

 Most 12-step programs have a world-wide network of groups that hold meetings on a regular basis.
 Meetings are critical to helping the newcomer find other individuals who have walked in their shoes.
 Hearing others share about their experiences and their new found hope will begin to break down the mental wall of “no one really understands.”
 Meetings also open up the opportunity for fellowship in a whole new way.
 There are often monthly celebration meetings for milestones of recovery.

 Developing a network of like-minded people is critical.
 It is easy to fall back into old habits and old playgrounds.
 Meetings are the perfect place to develop healthy friendships and accountability.